 Cover is designed to be easily understood and underwritten.
 Sum assured is set as a daily amount payable and a fixed number of days of coverage is paid upfront according to the particular event definition that has been met.
 A comprehensive list of defined events covers illness, injury, and major medical procedures.
 This product is to be sold primarily through digital platforms, particularly by platforms already providing services to freelancers.

 More of us are living longer – but not better.
-Non-communicable, yet debilitating, chronic conditions such as cancers, diabetes, and heart disease are on the rise.
+Non-communicable, yet debilitating, chronic conditions such as cancer, diabetes, and heart disease are on the rise.
 Yet, these increasingly common diagnoses often do not meet traditional critical illness categorizations.

 Insurers are now introducing a new family of Pre-Early CI additions designed to help policyholders “catch,” manage, and even prevent such impairments when they first manifest.
 Examples include pre-cancer CI benefits offered in South Africa; CI products in Singapore for hyperthyroidism, gout, and diabetes; and homecare CI designs emerging in Asia that offer teleconsultation, wellness, and treatment management services.